Qiskit/ecosystem/README.md

 at [qiskit.org/ecosystem](https://qiskit.org/ecosystem).

-This repository manages members of the ecosystem, and can run regular tests on each project if project maintainers want.
+This repository manages members of the ecosystem, and can run regular tests on each project to alert maintainers of upcoming breaking changes.

 ## How to join

-1. Upload your project to GitHub
+1. **Upload your project to GitHub**

-   We can only accept projects in public GitHub repositories.

-2. Add tests (optional)
+2. **Add tests (optional)**

-   If you use [tox](https://tox.wiki/en/4.6.4/) tests to check your code, we can run these regularly to check detect breaking changes in current and upcoming versions of Qiskit.
+   If you use [tox](https://tox.wiki/en/4.6.4/) tests to check your code, we can run your tests regularly to check detect breaking changes in current and upcoming versions of Qiskit.

-3. Make a submission issue
+3. **Make a submission issue**

    Once you're ready, [make an
    issue](https://github.com/qiskit-community/ecosystem/issues/new?assignees=octocat&labels=&projects=&template=submission.yml&title=%5BSubmission%5D%3A+)
    asking to add your project to the Ecosystem.
 We'll review it and get back to